SebastienFCT/daily-coding-problem/swift/Problem 28/README.md

 }
 ```

-Ok, now from the piece of code, we want to add the spaces appropriately, we already included the logic for spaces between the words (`rowContent.count + (row.count-1) + word.count > length` means `if the length of all the words together + the an additional space for each word but the last + the length of the new word are greater than my maximum length then...`)
+Ok, now from this piece of code, we want to add the spaces appropriately, we already included the logic for spaces between the words : `rowContent.count + (row.count-1) + word.count > length` means

+> if the length of all the words together + the an additional space for each word but the last + the length of the new word are greater than my maximum length then...

 That means that we can add the spaces to each word but the last one already

-Let's add the following rules:
+Let's add the following rule:

-- If there is extra spaces, then start adding them one by one to each word
+- If there are extra spaces, then start adding them one by one to each word

-I would also separate the previous code in its own function to keep the different steps separate
+I would also separate the previous code to keep it clear

 ```swift
 extension Array where Element == String {